RichieMcMullen/laravel-strava/README.md

 ## Strava Access Credentials

-In order to use this package you will need to create an app from within your strava account [Create Strava App](https://www.strava.com/settings/api) to access your API credentials.
+In order to use this package you will need to create an app from within your strava account.
+[Create Strava App](https://www.strava.com/settings/api) to access your API credentials.
 Click here for more information on the [Strava API](https://developers.strava.com/).

 ## Installation